5 top tips to help you enjoy the festive season without the financial hangover

 Keeping up good spending habits at Christmas isn’t easy.
 Seasonal expenses add up and can leave your finances somewhat worse for wear.
 Sadly, your credit score doesn’t go on holiday, and if you’re not careful, your festive cheer can have unwanted consequences in the new year.

-But don’t worry - our tips you can make the most of Christmas and keep a healthy credit score, without turning into Scrooge.
+But don’t worry - with our tips, you can make the most of Christmas and keep a healthy credit score without turning into Scrooge.

 TIP 1: Beware of the risks of overspending

 The cardinal rule with credit is to only spend what you can afford to repay.
 But at Christmas time it’s quite easy for spending to get out of hand, especially if you set off without a budget.

 So before you start spending, it’s worth drawing up a Christmas budget.
 If paper lists and spreadsheets haven’t worked for you in the past, it could be worth trying an app.
 MoneyDashboard, Squirrel, Pennies and Wally are all free to download.